Community

 Successful recipients will be required to provide evidence the grant has been expended for the purpose requested and should be willing to participate in publicity about the grant.

-• Somerville Rise Primary School received $1900 towards the installation of flagpoles.
+• Somerville Rise Primary School received $1500 to upgrade its courtyard.

 PQV COMMUNITY ENGAGEMENT TIMELINE